nickl111/beerlogger/readme.md

 - I used 5.1V Zeners instead of 3.6V because that's what I had.
 I don't know how much difference this makes.
 (But I do know that 3.3V Zeners don't work)
 - I used a smaller resistor across the piezo than recommended (320M) because the larger one was physically too large to fit on the board.
 I don't think this makes much difference for this application.
 - Airlock activity doesn't completely represent fermentation activity.
 I know.
 This is a guide only.
-- Braubot might be being used by someone else.
-I haven't checked.
-It's not meant to be serious.
 - Electricity and beer do not mix.
 Be careful.